 We need to think about what materials students may already have and what we may need to provide.

 8. Some students do not have access to computers/wifi, etc.

 We need to discuss how to support these students (especially if there is no alternative to online learning for them at the present time).

-9. Some students have significant difficulty sitting or staying in one place for long periods (due to physical, medical, or emotional reasons).
+9. Some students have significant difficulty sitting or staying in one place for long periods.

 These challenges can be due to physical, medical, cognitive (brain-based) or emotional reasons and must be taken into consideration when planning an online education for a student.